 Cash swept to BATCAP was payable to each respective entity on demand and bore interest at a rate of 0.275% under the applicable index rate.
 Certain IHC agreements contain a separate overdraft facility that provides for advances from BATCAP that may not exceed the overdraft limits set forth in each respective agreement.
-Among others, RAI has an overdraft facility of \$900 million and RJR Tobacco has an overdraft facility of \$700 million at December 31, 2023.
+Among others, RAI has an overdraft facility of \$900 million and RJR Tobacco has an overdraft facility of \$700 million at December 31, 2024.
 Overdraft advances bore interest at a rate of 0.75% over the applicable index rate.
 The IHC agreements will remain in effect until cancelled and have no maturity date specified.
-The net amount owed to RAI and its subsidiaries was \$4,118 million and \$4,506 million at December 31, 2023 and 2022, respectively.
+The net amount owed to RAI and its subsidiaries was \$4,118 million at each of December 31, 2024 and 2023.

-On December 20, 2019, RAI entered into a \$1.25 billion long-term installment term loan with BATCAP, effective January 2, 2020 with a maturity date of September 2049, referred to as the RAI Installment Note.
+On December 20, 2019, RAI entered into a \$1.25 billion long-term installment term loan with BATCAP, effective January 2, 2020, with a maturity date of September 2049, referred to as the RAI Installment Note.
 The installment term loan bears an interest rate of 3.582% and is payable semi-annually.
 This interest rate may be adjusted to reflect changes to BATCAP's changes to its weighted average cost of borrowing as agreed.
 In May 2020, BATCAP advanced an additional \$1.4 billion to RAI under the RAI Installment Note.

 In September 2020, RJR Tobacco entered into an installment term loan with BATCAP, referred to as the RJR Tobacco Installment Note, under which BATCAP advanced \$242.8 million to RJR Tobacco.
 At the same time, BATCAP advanced an additional \$1.72 billion to RAI under the RAI Installment Note.
 As of September 2020, the RAI Installment Note and the RJR Tobacco Installment Note each bore interest at a fixed rate of 3.6% payable semi-annually and had a maturity date of September 2050.
 In October 2022, the installment term loans were amended to revise the interest rates to match the expected rate increases as each installment was paid.
 The rates were revised to a range of 3.78% to 4.65%.
+In September 2023, the installment term loans were amended to revise the interest rates to match the expected rate increases as each installment was paid.
+These rates were revised to a range of 3.85% to 4.65%.
+In June 2024, the installment term loans were amended to revise the interest rates to match the expected rate increases as each installment was paid.
+These rates were revised to a range of 3.85% to 4.88%.

-The amounts outstanding for the installment loans was \$3.681 billion and \$4.217 billion at December 31, 2023 and 2022, respectively.
-As of December 31, 2023, the maturities for the RAI Installment Note and the RJR Tobacco Installment Note were as follows:
+The amounts outstanding for the installment loans was \$2.898 billion and \$3.681 billion at December 31, 2024 and 2023, respectively.
+As of December 31, 2024, the maturities for the RAI Installment Note and the RJR Tobacco Installment Note were as follows:

-Year tallment ote Tol Insta RJR bacco allment lote Γotal
+Year RAI Installment Note RJR obacco allment Note Total

-2024 \$ 494 \$ 29 \$ 523

-2025 68 4 72
+2025 \$ 68 \$ 4 \$ 72

 2026 172 10 182

-2027 547 32 579
+2027 547 31 578

 2028 302 17 319

-Thereafter 1,897 109 2,006
+2029 86 5 91

+Thereafter 1,566 90 1,656

-\$ 3,480 \$ 201 \$ 3,681
+\$ 2,741 \$ 157 \$ 2,898

 In addition to the above, on December 20, 2019, RAI entered into a reimbursement agreement with BATCAP related to BATCAP's fees and expenses it incurs in connection with capital market debt issued by BATCAP for financing for the benefit of RAI.
 RJR Tobacco entered into a substantially similar reimbursement agreement with BATCAP in November 2020 for its proportionate share of fees and expenses on financing benefitting RJR Tobacco.
-In 2023 and 2022, the \$37 million and \$50 million in reimbursements, respectively, include guarantee fees, derivative transactions and other debt servicing fees.
+In 2024 and 2023, the \$57 million and \$37 million in reimbursements, respectively, include guarantee fees, derivative transactions and other debt servicing fees.